 - An impaired ability to learn and remember things

 If you have continued to use marijuana despite the negative consequences, you may have an addiction.
-Learn more about the symptoms and effects of marijuana addiction.
+Check out the symptoms and warning signs of marijuana addiction.

 Marijuana and Other Drugs